 Although Loretta Doon (M.A., ’73) graduated from San Francisco State with a Master of Arts in Elementary Education, much of her career has been in the accounting industry.
-In 2019, she retired after more than thirteen years as the CEO for the California Society of CPAs (CalCPA), where she grew the society to more than 45,000 members and sat on the board of the CalCPA Education Foundation.
-She has also worked with the California Teachers Association, as an auditor at Ernst & Young, and as controller at North American Reassurance Life Service Company.
+In 2019, she retired after more than thirteen years as the CEO of the California Society of CPAs (CalCPA), where she grew the society to more than 45,000 members and sat on the board of the CalCPA Education Foundation.
+She has also worked with the California Teachers Association, as an auditor at Ernst & Young, and as a controller at North American Reassurance Life Service Company.

 Loretta was a visionary in her field, and was and is dedicated to adapting to change.
 She was recognized by Accounting Today as one of the 100 most influential persons in accounting and was named by the San Francisco Business Times as one of the most influential women in business.
 She is a member of the Dean’s Development Council at the Lam Family College of Business.